 In 2006 she founded the online magazine for women, Mezzo Cammin, and, as a special feature, created The Mezzo Cammin Women Poets Timeline Project, an encyclopedic collection of essays about women poets and their work.
 The launch for the timeline was held at the National Museum of Women in the Arts in March (2010) to celebrate women’s accomplishments during Women’s History Month, just before National Poetry Month in April.

 Kim died on June 28, 2020, after a brief battle with breast cancer.
 The Poetry by the Sea Global Poetry Conference will resume in 2022 (May 24 – May 27).

-Services have been held online, an anthology has been published, and a virtual single-day gathering will be held on May 25, 2021, in her memory.
+Services have been held online, an anthology has been published, and a virtual single-day celebration was held on May 25, 2021, in her memory.
 (See links below.)

 Bridgford was a frequent contributor to The Poetry Porch.

 Here is a list of her work on these pages: